Elastic MoE: Unlocking the Inference-Time Scalability of Mixture-of-Experts: Abstract

 \section{Abstract}

 Mixture-of-Experts (MoE) models typically fix the number of activated experts $k$ at both training and inference.
-Intuitively, activating more experts at inference $k'$ (where $k'> k$) means engaging a larger set of model parameters for the computation and thus is expected to improve performance.
-However, contrary to this intuition, we find the scaling range to be so narrow that performance begins to degrade rapidly after only a slight increase in the number of experts.
+However, real-world deployments often face heterogeneous hardware, fluctuating workloads, and diverse quality-latency requirements, while training separate models for each scenario is costly.
+Considering that MoE models already operate with sparse activation, adjusting the number of activated experts offers a natural path to serving diverse budgets with a single model.
+Yet, we find that activating more experts $k'$ ($> k$) at inference does not yield the expected gains.
+Instead, performance degrades rapidly after only a slight increase, a phenomenon we term the \textit{inference-time scaling wall}.
 Further investigation reveals that this degradation stems from a lack of learned collaboration among experts.
-To address this, we introduce Elastic Mixture-of-Experts (EMoE), a novel training framework that enables MoE models to scale the number of activated experts at inference without incurring additional training overhead.
-By simultaneously training experts to collaborate in diverse combinations and encouraging the router for high-quality selections, EMoE ensures robust performance across computational budgets at inference.
-We conduct extensive experiments on various MoE settings.
-Our results show that EMoE significantly expands the effective performance-scaling range, extending it to as much as 2-3$\times$ the training-time $k$, while also pushing the model's peak performance to a higher level.
+To address this, we introduce \textbf{Elastic Mixture-of-Experts (EMoE)}, a novel training framework that enables MoE models to elastically vary the number of activated experts at inference.
+By simultaneously training experts to collaborate in diverse combinations and encouraging the router to make high-quality selections, EMoE ensures robust performance across inference budgets.
+Extensive experiments across four MoE architectures (7B--21B) and nine benchmarks show that EMoE significantly expands the effective scaling range to 2-3$\times$ the training-time $k$, while also achieving higher peak performance.